 As mentioned earlier, the High School District ANB (enrollment) for the 2016 fiscal year declined by 27.
 The ANB for the 2016 fiscal year is calculated from two enrollment counts taken in the prior fiscal year.
 ANB has a significant impact upon the calculations of a school district's General Fund budgets.
 If a district experiences an "unanticipated" enrollment increase compared to the counts taken the prior year, then that district can apply for a budget amendment.
 In October 2015, the High School District experienced an enrollment increase of 85 students compared to the Fall enrollment count from the prior year.
 This qualified the District for a budget amendment, and the District applied for and received a budget amendment of \$273,541 due to an unanticipated change in enrollment.
 Of the budget amendment increase, the District utilized approximately \$174,000 for teacher's salaries, student travel, books, printing, utilities and severance.
 Taking into account the budget amendment, there were no other significant variations between the final budget and actual expenditures.
-The Elementary District had no significant variations between the final budget and the final budget.
-Likewise, there were no significant variations between the final budget and actual expenditures.
+The Elementary District had no significant differences between the original budget and actual expenditures.